-Whenever I make a lasagna today, I make mine in the crock pot.
-There is no need to cook the noodles ahead of time and I usually have precooked beef in my freezer so it’s just a matter of assembling it in the morning and turning the slow cooker on.
+Whenever I make a lasagna today, I make mine in the crockpot.
+There is no need to cook the noodles ahead of time and I usually have pre-cooked ground beef in my freezer.
+So it’s just a matter of assembling it in the morning and turning the slow cooker on.
+Easy weeknight dinners like this are my favorite!
 My husband comes home to a delicious smelling house and all I have to do is serve it up.
 If you’ve never made crock pot lasagna, you may find yourself making it this way from here on out!

 - Spaghetti sauce of your choice

 - Cooked ground beef

 - ozzarella cheese

 In a medium bowl, stir together both kinds of cheese.

 If you haven’t browned your beef yet, now is the time to brown and drain any grease from it.

 Spread a layer of sauce in the bottom of your slow cooker (I use a 6-quart slow cooker for this recipe).
 Sprinkle about 1/3 of your ground beef over that followed by the cheese mixture.
 Then add more sauce.
 Break up the uncooked lasagna noodles to cover this (see photo) and then repeat until all of your ingredients are used.